-- Expected completion date in general refers to the expected completion date as specified in the relevant contract, and if an application for extension of time has been submitted and approved by the customers, such extended completion date would be taken as the expected completion date.
+- 1. Expected completion date in general refers to the expected completion date as specified in the relevant contract, and if an application for extension of time has been submitted and approved by the customers, such extended completion date would be taken as the expected completion date.
 Where no expected completion date is specified in a contract, expected completion date refers to the completion date to the best estimation of the management of our Group. - 2.
-The contract value of a renovation contract only represents the estimated amount of works to be performed under the contract or estimated average annual expenditure of the customer under the contract whereas the revenue recognised during the Track Record Period and for the four months ended 31 October 2014 represent the actual amount of works performed by our Group under the contract as at 30 June 2014 and for the four months ended 31 October 2014. - 3.
+The contract value of a renovation contract only represents the estimated amount of works to be performed under the contract whereas the revenue recognised during the Track Record Period represents the actual amount of works performed by our Group under the contract as at 30 June 2014. - 3.
 The renovation contract with this customer comprise various number of renovation works orders issued during the period of the contract.
 Contract value only represents the estimated amount of the works orders under the contract whereas the revenue recognised during the Track Record Period represents the actual amount of works performed by our Group as at 30 June 2014.
-The amount of renovation works orders issued under the contract was substantially greater than the contract value initially estimated under the contract due to increase in the customer's budget towards this renovation contract. - This renovation contract is expected to commence in February 2015 and therefore no revenue was recorded during the Track Record Period and for the four months ended 31 October 2014. - This renovation contract commenced in November 2014 and therefore no revenue was recorded during the Track Record Period and for the four months ended 31 October 2014. - This renovation contract commenced in December 2014 and therefore no revenue was recorded during the Track Record Period and for the four months ended 31 October 2014.
+The amount of renovation works orders issued under the contract was substantially greater than the contract value initially estimated under the contract due to increase in the customer's budget towards this renovation contract. - 4.
+This renovation contract is expected to commence in November 2014 and therefore no revenue was recorded during the Track Record Period. - 5.
+This renovation contract is expected to commence in October 2014 and therefore no revenue was recorded during the Track Record Period.